AkzhanBerdi/bad_dog/content/posts/hello-world.md

 ## Greetings to all curious minds!

-I'm Akzhan — a data consultant based in Almaty, Kazakhstan, and this is Bad Dog Data.
+I'm Akzhan — a data consultant based in Almaty, Kazakhstan, and this is my blog.

 I started this blog in 2023 when I was a Data Product Manager at a marketplace, mostly writing for myself and anyone curious enough to read about statistics, engineering, and the occasional rabbit hole.
 The posts were technical, a bit rough, and genuinely fun to write.
 That part hasn't changed.